eeeschwartz/stripe-ctf-2.0/levels/4/README.md

 - `fig up web`
 - point your browser to http://your-boot2docker-ip:4567
-- the karma_fountain user is a headless browser that you can run via `fig up fountain`.
+- the karma_fountain user is a headless browser that you can run via `fig run fountain`
-  This kill the web server so run `fig up web` to restart it and use the karma trader app again yourself